Adult/Child: Critical reception

-In his 2008 book The Rough Guide to the Best Music You've Never Heard, Nigel Williamson praised Adult/Child for its "quirky charm and goofy unpredictability".
-Stylus Magazine included the album in a list entitled "'Long Time Gone' – The Classic Rock Lost Album Archetypes" among other unreleased Beach Boys work such as Smile, Landlocked, and Bambu as "A Lost Album Category Unto Themselves".
+In his 2008 book The Rough Guide to the Best Music You've Never Heard, Nigel Williamson praised Adult/Child's "quirky charm and goofy unpredictability".
+Stylus Magazine included the album in a list titled "'Long Time Gone' – The Classic Rock Lost Album Archetypes" among other unreleased Beach Boys work such as Smile, Landlocked, and Bambu as "A Lost Album Category Unto Themselves".
 Contributor Matthew Weiner wrote: